pombreda/pgreloaded/doc/modules/ebs.rst

 This module loosely follows a component oriented pattern to separate object instances, carried data and processing logic within applications or games.
-It uses a entity based approach, in which object instances are unique identifiers, while their data is managed within components, which are separately stored.
-For each individual component type a processing system will take care of all necessary updates for the World environment.
+It uses an entity based approach, in which object instances are unique identifiers, while their data is managed within components, which are separately stored.
+For each individual component type a processing system will take care of all necessary updates on running the application.

 Component-based patterns
 ------------------------

-Component-based means that - instead of a traditional OOP approach, object information are split up into separate data bags for reusability and that those data bags are separated from any application logic.
+Component-based means that - instead of a traditional OOP approach - object information are split up into separate data bags for reusability and that those data bags are separated from any application logic.